dvarilek/laravel-snap/README.md

 ```

 \
-By default, attribute casting (like dates, enums, arrays, collections) is preserved in the snapshot.
+By default, attribute casting (like dates, enums, arrays, collections) is preserved in the Snapshot.
 To store attributes without their original casting types, you can specifically disable this feature:
 ```php
 SnapshotDefinition::make()